IBMStreams/streamsx.kafka/_docs/222-user_difference_toolkit_version_1.x_to_2.x.md

 The `startPosition: End;` would disable group management, i.e. all partitions of the **test** topic would be consumed by this operator invocation.
 A second identical operator invocation (same group-Id) would also consume all partitions of the **test** topic.
 The two operators would _not_ share the partitions of the **test** topic.

 ### Behaviour with Kafka-Toolkit version 2.x:
 Because a group-ID is given by the user, the operator would enable group management, i.e. it would share the partitions with a second identical operator invocation (same group-Id).
-For coordination between the operators of the group, when to seek to the end, the application would require a **JobControlPlane** operator in its graph.
+For coordination between the operators of the group, when to seek to the end of every single topic partition, the application requires a **JobControlPlane** operator in its graph.
 The SPL code that was running with Kafka toolkit version 1.x will not run with toolkit version 2.x as long as there is no JobControlPlane in the graph.

 ### Getting the 1.x behavior with the 2.x toolkit
-The v2 toolkit consumer operator goes into group management mode (i.e. the consumer _subscribes_ rather than self-assignes) when a group identifier is given by the user, either as operator parameter or as `group.id` consumer config in a file or application configuration.
+The v2 toolkit consumer operator goes into group management mode (i.e. the consumer _subscribes_ rather than self-assignes the topic partitions) when a group identifier is given by the user, either as operator parameter or as the `group.id` consumer config in a file or application configuration.
 To get the previous behavior back, the user must not specify a group identifier.
-The JobControlPlane operator is needed nevertheless.
+The JobControlPlane operator is needed nevertheless because of changed PE re-launch behaviour.

-## (2) After restart, fetch from default fetch position when not in a CR
+## (2) After PE re-launch, fetch from default fetch position when not in a CR

 Let's assume following SPL code: